 Most of us would have encountered crochet in some form or the other, whether as apparel or as accessories.
 The fine loop-like construction and the vibrant colours of the threads is an interesting way to break the monotony of items used for everyday fashion and living.
-Crochet is not fabric in itself but the process of creating fabric by interlocking loops of yarn, thread or strands of other materials using a crochet hook.
-The name is derived from the French term crochet, meaning ‘small hook’.
+It isn’t the name of the fabric itself, but rather, the process of creating fabric by interlocking loops of yarn, thread or strands of other materials using a hook.
+This name derives from French, meaning ‘small hook’.

 What is Crochet made of?

-Crochet is made of materials such as metal, wood or plastic using a crochet hook.
-It can be manufactured commercially or produced in artisan workshops.
+You can make crochet from materials such as metal, wood or plastic using a crochet hook.
+You can manufacture it commercially or produce it in artisan workshops.
 Crochet thread is made from mercerized cotton which has a denser pile and smaller diameter than regular yarn.

 The word crochet first appeared in the Dutch magazine Penélopé in 1823.
 The Memoirs of a Highland Lady by Elizabeth Grant has the first English reference to garments made of cloth produced by looping yarn with a hook.
 Despite its English origins, there is evidence of a connection between French tambour embroidery and crochet.
 The former method of production was illustrated in detail in Diderot’s Encyclopedia, 1763.
 Several other books have frequently mentioned the use of ivory, bone, or wooden hooks and steel needles.